Leveraging Google Analytics for Small Business

-Goals can even be set for site engagement to determine how many site pages a visitor explores—this would be ideal for an eCommerce site since visitors typically browse multiple items during a single site session.
+Goals can even be set for site engagement to determine how many site pages a visitor explores—this would be ideal for a commerce site since visitors typically browse multiple items during a single site session.
 I recommend browsing the below link for additional background and details on goals in Google Analytics:

 Product Performance Reports

-If you have an eCommerce website, here is our guide to Implementing Enhanced Ecommerce.
+If you have a commerce website, here is our guide to Implementing Enhanced Ecommerce.

 Start Solving Business Problems